Gstsjk/Reed-Muller-Encoder/README.md

-Reed Muller encoder and Fast Hadamard decoder written in c#
+Reed Muller encoder and Fast Hadamard decoder written in C#

 This program can encode a bit sequence/text paragraph or a .bmp file photo.
 For encoding, it uses Reed-Muller RM(1,m) encoding.